Danjb1/open-rival/docs/dependencies.md

 > **Used for:** Font rendering

+- Dynamically-linked.
 - Needs to be built from source to create `freetype.lib`.
     - A Visual Studio project is included in the download (`builds/windows/vc2010`).
-    - "Debug Static" and "Release Static" configurations are provided.
+    - "Debug" and "Release" configurations are provided.

 ### [glew](http://glew.sourceforge.net/)